ank19/renoise-interval/ReadMe.md

 ## Overview

-This plugin for [renoise](https://www.renoise.com)(tm) is a novice's attempt to approach the subject of music theory from a mathematical viewpoint.
-The motivation is to provide an aid to compensate for lack of ear training or musical education in general and to speed up learning.

-The main features, which are implemented as different views, are
-- Determination of the **interval** of two notes for intervals between 0 and 24 halftones of the twelve-tone system
+This plugin for [renoise](https://www.renoise.com)(tm)
-- Calculation of a **consonance value**, as described by Werner Brefeld (see references)
+- calculates of a **consonance value**, as described by Werner Brefeld (see references)
+- determines the **interval** of dyads for up to 24 halftones of the twelve-tone system
-- Display an **emotional effect** of these intervals for intervals between 0 and 12 halftones
+- displays **emotional effects** for intervals between 0 and 12 halftones
-- Display of the interval in the unit **cents**
+- calculates **cents** for intervals

+The main design objectives for this plugin is to aid musical composition training in general as well as to compensate for lack of ear training.

 Currently, English and German language are supported.

-In addition to the features above, a rudimentary detection of a few counterpoint violations is available:
+In addition to the features above, a rudimentary detection of a few counterpoint violations is available and will be indicated in the status bar at the bottom of the analysis window.
 - Consecutive fifths
 - Consecutive octaves
 - Fifth - fourth - fifth

-A violation will be indicated at the bottom of the interval analysis.

 Pls. note that the note matrix used to display these features is optimized in a way, that note lines forming intervals are prioritized, which means, that there might be note lines